pzadev/EurolingoProject/README.md

 # EuroLingo

 ## EuroLingo is an engaging and effective language learning application that blends interactive features with an exciting 2D game experience.
-Developed in the style of Pokémon, users can explore, complete word-matching tasks, track their progress, and unlock new areas of the map.
-With personalized content and multilingual support, EuroLingo makes language learning fun and immersive.
+Developed in the style of Pokémon, users can explore, complete word-matching and translating tasks, track their progress, and unlock new areas of the map.
+EuroLingo was developed by me as part of a team of 5 people.

 ## EuroLingo is deployed at **https://eurolingogame.netlify.app/**

-### Features
+## Features
 Interactive Learning Modules: Enjoy interactive lessons designed to reinforce language skills.
 Game-Based Learning: Engage in a 2D game experience styled like Pokémon, combining education with entertainment.
 User Authentication: Secure authentication for personalized learning experiences.